Construction Dusts. What’s the big deal?

 We’ve all been exposed to construction dust during our working lives, especially those of us who have been in the industry for quite a while, the introduction of face fitting masks is a relatively new step by the HSE to protect our health and has caused a stir among the hipsters in the trades!
 Chris Bowes explores the reasons behind the regulations……

 “A bit of dust never killed anyone” “I have to wear a mask for cutting that?”
 “I can’t sweep up?
 You’re having a laugh!”
 “I’ve been cutting like this for years and I’m fine.”

-Unfortunately a bit of dust over time can kill and yes, you should be using extraction, wearing that mask…. no you shouldn’t be dry sweeping…. and its only because the effects of working like this may not have caught up with you yet……
+Unfortunately a bit of dust over time can kill and yes, you should be using extraction or wearing that mask.
+No you shouldn’t be dry sweeping – and its only because the effects of working like this may not have caught up with you yet.

 - Using a cut-off saw on kerbs, blocks, paving slabs, roof tiles and other concrete products

 - Drilling or coring for long periods, particularly indoors

 - Cutting and sanding wood with power tools

 - Internal demolition and soft stripping.

 Working around silica dusts, wood dusts and other dusts on sites can have fatal effects on people and also cause life changing illnesses in later life.
 At present the following is happening in the UK;

 - Around 13,000 deaths each year from occupational lung disease and cancer